Skip to content

 linuxraw, and udev naming schemes (depends on multiple Device Indexes)

-5.19 Yes Nintendo Switch Pro Controller Nintendo Switch Pro Controller Nintendo Switch Pro Controller
+5.19 Yes Yes Nintendo Switch Pro Controller Yes Nintendo Switch Pro Controller udev/linuxraw: Generate Nintendo Switch Pro Controller.cfg

-6.2.0 Yes Nintendo Switch Pro Controller Nintendo Switch Pro Controller
+6.2.0 Yes Yes Nintendo Switch Pro Controller Yes Nintendo Switch Pro Controller

-In the above list, five Autoconfigs file names to generate entries are identified, which require these autoconfig files for the controller to be identified for the controller drivers:
+In the above list, the following entries under Autoconfigs file names to generate are identified and required for the controller to be identified by linuxraw:

 #input_vendor_id = "1406"